-MATLAB is an object-oriented high-level interactive software package for scientific and engineering numerical file without the .m extension, followed by the input argucomputations.
+MATLAB is an object-oriented high-level interactive software package for scientific and engineering numerical computations.
 Its name stands for matrix laboratory.
-MATLAB enables easy manipulation of matrix and other computations without the need for traditional programming.
-MATLAB's basic data element is the matrix.
+MAT-LAB enables easy manipulation of matrix and other computations without the need for traditional programming.
+MAT-LAB's basic data element is the matrix.